ibm-cloud-docs/DataTransferService/data-transfer-service-faq.md

 # Data Transfer Service FAQ

+## What is Data Transfer?

+Data transfer allows authorized users (generally the account's administrator) to send compatible devices to one of our datacenters to be connected directly to the account's network.
+The device is housed is a dedicated rack in the selected datacenter and is mounted as an iSCSI target for a two (2) week period.
+During that period, the administrator may access the device on the network in order to use it with other devices and/or services on the account.
+After the two week period, an extension may be requested to keep the device connected to the network.
+Otherwise, the device is returned to the administrator or other party specified in the return address section when the request was created.

 ## Can I Ship a Device for Data Transfer Internationally?

 Hardware and disks may be shipped both domestically and internationally to any of our datacenters; however, we follow the guidelines below when returning devices: